namantam1/x86-assembly/README.md

    movl $0, %eax
    ```

-   This load register %eax with a value of 0. `$` indicates you want to use immediate mode addressing.
+   This load registers %eax with a value of 0. `$` indicates you want to use immediate mode addressing.

 1. __Register addressing mode:__ In this instruction contains a register to access, rather than a memory location.
 Example:
    ```asm